Governor appoints 1st Black woman to Missouri Supreme Court

 She also emphasized that she is defined by more than her race.

-Parson noted the historic appointment but said “at the end of the day, it’s the hard work that she done” that earned her the position.
+Parson noted the historic appointment but said the hard work she's done is what earned her the position.

 “She was the best qualified candidate for the Supreme Court," Parson said, "and that’s why she was chosen for the position."